junaidhas/motivation_quote_email/README.md

 # motivation_quote_email
-Send an automated motivational quote email using SMTPlib and datetime module
+Send an automated motivational quote email by using SMTPlib and datetime module